magento/devdocs/guides/v2.3/graphql/queries/cateogry-list.md

 The `categoryList` query searches for categories that match the criteria specified in filters.
 It replaces the deprecated `category` query, which allowed you to search by category ID only.

-The `categoryList` query supports the following types of filters:
+The `categoryList` query supports the following types of filters.
+You can specify multiple filters in a query.

 -  Category ID
 -  Display name